-Excel Facts & Statistics: New Research 2024
+Excel Facts & Statistics: Original Research

 To inform how we teach our Excel training courses and find out more about how people are using Microsoft Excel in 2022 we have conducted some new, original research.